Land0fChocolate/NewEmeraldRomHack/README.md

 - New ability: Ice Affinity.
 Power of Ice type moves increased by 50%.
 Used by Lunatone/Kyogre/Piplup/Prinplup/Empoleon/Lunala.
 - New ability: Aquatic.
 Power of Water type moves increased by 50%.
 Used by Dhelmise/Clobbopus/Grapploct.
 - New ability: Gardener.
 Power of Grass type moves increased by 50%.
 Used by Floette/Florges.
 - New ability: Prickly Thorns.
 Effectively like Rough Skin.
-Used by Canea/Cacturne.
+Used by Cacnea/Cacturne.
 - New ability: Aura Sense.
 User shudders if opponent has super-effective move.
-Also ignores evasiveness.
+Also ignores evasive boosts from target.
 Used by Riolu/Lucario.
 - New ability: Soul Siphon.
 Contact from user steals 1/8 HP from target and heals for the same amount.
 Used by Duskull/Dusclops/Dusknoir/Palossand/Dhelmise/Corsola(Galarian).
 - New ability: Bad Luck.
 Opponent cannot land crits and less likely to land status moves against user.
 Used by Spiritomb/Cofagrigus.
 - New ability: Wickedness.
 User super-effective moves do 25% more damage.
 Used by Hitmonchan/Mismagius/Braixen/Delphox.
 - New ability: Spinning Body.
-User's physical moves remove field hazards and raiser speed one stage.
+User's physical moves remove field hazards and raise speed one stage.
 Used by Pineco/Forretress/Hitmontop.
 - New ability: Evergreen.
 User takes half damage from Ice type moves and is immune to hail.
 Used by Grotle/Torterra/Skiddo/Gogoat.
 - New ability: Hematophagy.
 Healing effects from drain moves increased by 50%.
 Used by Zubat/Golbat/Crobat/Yveltal.
 - New ability: Swordmaster.
 Power of sword/blade moves increased by 33% (Leaf Blade/X-Scissor/Sacred Sword/Razor Shell/Secret Sword/Solar Blade/Behemoth Blade).
-Used by Leafeon/Dewott/Samurott/Cobalion/Terrakion/Verizion/Keldeo/Fomantis/Lurantis.
+Used by Leafeon/Dewott/Samurott/Cobalion/Terrakion/Verizion/Keldeo/Fomantis/Lurantis/Zacian.
 - New ability: Supercooled.
 User's Ice type moves are super-effective against Water types.
 Used by Lapras/Glaceon/Aurorus.
 - New ability: Kings Might.
 User doesn't need to recharge on moves like Hyper Beam and Giga Impact.
 Used by Slaking.
 - New ability: Pleasant Dreams.
 Heals sleeping Pokemon 1/4 HP every turn.
 Used by Cresselia.